-Flash Cards II is compatible with Snow Leopard, Lion, Mountain Lion, Mavericks, and Yosemite.
+Flash Cards II is compatible with Snow Leopard, Lion, Mountain Lion, Mavericks, Yosemite, and El Capitan.

 Click here to see Drill Me, a powerful utility that supports long narrative questions and answers with questions at intervals from 6 seconds to 30 minutes.

 Flash Cards II was developed for users who want to use longer questions and answers than those supported by Flash Cards.
 Flash Cards II is $10 shareware.
 Until registration, Flash Cards II can be used in Demo Mode for ten minutes after each launch, at which time the application will quit.

 Version 1.4.0 is compatible with El Capitan.

 When you launch Flash Cards II you see the Control Panel.
 Tests are displayed in the list.
 A default test of U.S. Capitals is provided to help you learn how to use this program and make your own tests.

 There are three modes: "See", "Hear", and "Both" ("See and Hear") the Questions and Answers.
 The mode you select is saved between sessions.